 MBBS (Hons), FRACP

-To make an appointment with Gideon, please contact his main rooms on 9886 1722.
+To make an appointment with Dr Lurie, please contact his main rooms on 9886 1722.

 Dr Gideon Lurie is an Australian trained paediatrician with extensive experience in both general medicine and developmental paediatrics.
 Gideon graduated from Monash University in 1999 before undertaking paediatric training through the Royal Children’s Hospital and Monash Medical Centre.
 During his advanced training, Gideon worked in both Australia and New Zealand in many different areas of paediatrics.
 He completed his paediatric fellowship in 2008.